Nibble and Dine

 4. In a medium bowl, whisk together the flour, baking powder, salt, ½ teaspoon cinnamon and pinch of nutmeg.
 Set aside.

 5. Place the brown sugar for the batter into a separate large bowl.
-If there are any lumps in the brown sugar, break them apart with your fingers or a fork.
+If there are any hard lumps in the brown sugar, break them apart with your fingers or a fork.
 Then, add in the granulated sugar, eggs, oil, milk and vanilla.
 Whisk together until evenly combined.

 7. Fill each muffin tin about ⅓ full with the batter.
 Then, sprinkle about ½ teaspoon of the cinnamon sugar mixture evenly over the surface of each layer of batter.
 Then, top off each muffin with the remaining batter.
 Sprinkle the rest of the cinnamon sugar mixture evenly on top of each muffin.